emberjs/rfcs/text/0000-contextual-helpers.md

 Therefore the natural option would be the creation of a `helper` helper that depending on the context invokes a helper by its name or creates a closure helper to pass it around.

 However there is an ambiguity with this approach that is not present with components.
-I'm going to explose the problem first since it's going to drive the entire design of the feature.
+I'm going to expose the problem first since it's going to drive the entire design of the feature.

 ```hbs
 {{my-component format-date=(helper "moment-format")}}
 ```

 In the example above it's not clear the intention of the developer.
-The developer might be
+The developer's intention can be a few things:
-trying:

 - Immediatly evaluate the helper and pass the value of its evaludation to the component
 - Create a closure helper and pass it to the component, so it can be called later.